A Noisy Approach to Intrinsically Mixed-State Topological Order: Topological subsystem codes via Decoherence

 where $\mathcal{B}_\theta(x,y)$ denotes the braiding statistics between anyons $x$ and $y$ (encoded in the parent UMTC $\mC$).
 By definition, $\mG$ contains the short string operators for the set of anyons in $\hat{\mathcal{A}}$: thus, their Wilson loop operators are given by products of gauge operators.
 If an anyon $x \in \hat{\mathcal{A}}$ is invisible to all other anyons in that set, its logical operator corresponds to a non-local stabilizer~\cite{ellison2023}, such that it becomes a transparent anyon in the decohered theory.
 Crucially, here $\mathcal{A}$ is an Abelian anyon theory which can be non-modular and corresponds to a TSSC.
 If $\mathcal{A}$ has no opaque (i.e., detectable via braiding with anyons in $\mathcal{A}$) anyons but still has transparent anyons, then the resulting mixed-state is a \textit{classical} self-correcting memory~\cite{yoshida2011,poulin2019}.
 In contrast, on the torus Wilson loops for opaque anyons in the (generally non-modular) Abelian anyon theory $\mathcal{A}$ correspond to logical operators for the TSSC, and $\rho_\mE$ can hence encode a \textit{quantum} memory.

-The identification of the decohered mixed-state $\rho_\mE$ with a TSSC provides a powerful framework within which to study imTO, since we can leverage several known results about the former to characterize the latter.
-Indeed, a key message of our work is that TSSCs provide the natural language for (partially) classifying quantum phases with imTO.
+The identification of the decohered mixed-state $\rho_\mE$ with a TSSC provides a powerful framework within which to study mixed-state topological order, since we can leverage several known results about the former to characterize the latter.
 First, we have shown that decohering anyons in topological stabilizer model provides a physical mechanism for gauging out anyons.
-Since decoherence $\cong$ gauging out, the results of Ref.~\cite{ellison2023}, which established that every Abelian anyon theory (not necessarily modular) can be obtained by gauging out anyons from some twisted quantum doubles, immediately imply that the classification of imTO is at least as rich as that of Abelian anyon theories.
-This also proves our claim that the decohered states host \textit{intrinsically mixed} TO: $\rho_\mE$ belongs to the code space of a TSSC which, unlike topological stabilizer codes, can realize \textit{non-modular} and even \textit{chiral} topological order, the latter of which is believed to not occur in the ground state of a locally commuting parent Hamiltonian in 2D~\cite{kitaev2006}.
-It is also widely accepted that local gapped Hamiltonians in 2D only support modular anyon theories, and it stands within reason that the non-modular imTOs we obtain through decoherence are in fact intrinsically mixed.
+Since decoherence $\cong$ gauging out, the results of Ref.~\cite{ellison2023}, which established that every Abelian anyon theory (not necessarily modular) can be obtained by gauging out anyons from Abelian twisted quantum doubles, immediately imply that the classification of mixed-state topological order is at least as rich as that of Abelian anyon theories.
+This also suggests that the decohered states we have obtained should be viewed as being \textit{intrinsically mixed}: $\rho_\mE$ belongs to the code space of a TSSC which, unlike topological stabilizer codes, can realize \textit{non-modular} and even \textit{chiral} topological order, the latter of which is believed to not occur in the ground state of a locally commuting parent Hamiltonian in 2D~\cite{kitaev2006}.
+It is also widely accepted that local gapped Hamiltonians in 2D only support modular anyon theories, implying that mixed states supporting \emph{non-modular} TO lie outside the classification of pure state phases of matter.